Vivien888/Vivien888/README.md

 ### Talking about Personal Stuff:
+- 💼 &nbsp; An AI Search Algorithm Engineer at ByteDance (TikTok).

-- 🎓 &nbsp; MS Student majoring in computer science and technology at the Beijing University of Posts and Telecommunications and will graduate in June 2025.
+- 🎓 &nbsp; M.S. in Computer Science and Technology from Beijing University of Posts and Telecommunications (graduated June 2025).
 - 📫 &nbsp; Reach me out: he_yangl@163.com.

 ### My Absolute Favorites: